HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 BACKGROUND: Pavement deflections obtained from falling weight deflectometer (FWD) measurements and roughness obtained from longitudinal profile measurements are used together with other measurements to assess pavement condition and performance.
 These measurements are influenced by the temporal and/or diurnal variations; their consideration is necessary for accurate assessment of pavement condition.

-OBJECTIVE: The objective of this research is to develop guidelines for improved use of FWD and longitudinal profile measurements data in evaluating pavement condition by considering the effects of temporal and/or diurnal variations.
-The research shall address both asphalt and concrete pavements and focus on using the data available in LTPP database (including those for SMP test sections).
+OBJECTIVE: The objective of this research was to develop guidelines for improved use of FWD and longitudinal profile measurements data in evaluating pavement condition by considering the effects of temporal and/or diurnal variations.
+The research was to address both asphalt and concrete pavements and focus on using the data available in LTPP database (including those for SMP test sections).

 To create a link to this page, use this URL: http://apps.trb.org/cmsfeed/TRBNetProjectDisplay.asp?ProjectID=5085